Subsurface textile irrigation: Tunneling

 Tunneling (the process whereby water works its way up to the surface) was nearly eliminated by the narrow reflective impermeable tape above the drip line.

-Blocked Drip Emitters
+Blocked drip emitters

 Drippers are often blocked in bare drip systems due to soil lodging in the emitters and/or soil crusting around the emitters when the system is not operating.
 SSTI eliminates this problem because there is a physical barrier presented by the geotextile and due to the fact that the soil remains moist for much longer than drip systems (i.e. the soil does not form a crust anyway).

 Insects

 Similarly, insects are deterred from damaging SSTI systems because of the geotextile barrier.

-Water Delivery
+Water delivery

 Initially solid, thick-walled drip pipes were used in trials at the CSIRO but subsequent trials between 1995 and 1998 demonstrated that drip tapes (thin-walled, flexible pipe) could be used very effectively.
 The loss of strength from using thin-walled drip tapes was countered by the additional tensile strength of the entire system (base layer, drip tape and geotextile).
 While significantly reducing the cost of SSTI, the use of drip tapes also permitted the use of large diameter drip lines (of up to 35mm) allowing for run lengths up to one (1) kilometre.
 The thin, flexible wall of drip tape also meant that master rolls of manufactured product could be much larger (over 600m in length).